dwyl/phase-three/douro.md

 The nearest village is Vila Meã.
 It's tiny.
-Has only a handful of houses and no shops/services.
+Has only a handful of houses and no shops/services. <br />
-Map of the area
+A map of the area
 featuring several sightseeing stops and existing accommodation: